AD-SDL/bmg_module/README.md

         data_output_filename = "data.txt",
     )

-Be sure to replace the protoocl_database_path and data_output_directory with your correct paths.
+Be sure to replace the protocol_database_path and data_output_directory with your correct paths.

 #### Running the REST Node